evantao96/NBA-Player-Network/README.md

 ## Dependencies ##

-JSoup
+`JSoup 1.17.1`

 ## Testing ##

+- Compile `javac -cp .:jsoup-1.17.1.jar Main.java`
+- Run `java -cp .:jsoup-1.17.1.jar Main`

 ## Conclusions ##

 There are 1411 nodes and 31700 edges in this undirected graph.
 The diameter is a low 3, the clustering coefficient is a relatively high 0.547 and the degree distribution is heavy tailed.
-All of this matches the atributes of a large-scale network.
+This matches the attributes of a large-scale network.

-These statistics of the NBA player network do make sense.
-There are only 30 teams in the NBA and players frequently switch teams; thus, it is expected that the diameter of the network is that of a "small world."
-Additionally, neighbors of a node are expected to have an edge betwen each other because everyone on a team in a given year forms a completely connected clique.
-Furthermore, there is a small fraction of players that have played with many more players than average over the course of their careers -- be it through longevity in the league or frequently switching teams.